What is the Best Way for Me to Hook Up My Subwoofer?

-The optimal connection is to use the RCA (Phono) "sub" or "woofer" line out found on home theater receivers and pre-amps.
-Some subwoofers offer High Level inputs (speaker wire connections), they are there for use with a receiver or pre-amp without a sub RCA connection.
-You don't need to use both and in most cases it's not recommended.
+The optimal connection for a standard powered subwoofer is to use the RCA (Phono) "sub" or "woofer" line out found on home theater receivers and pre-amps.
+Some subwoofers offer "High Level inputs" (speaker wire connections) for use with a receiver or pre-amp without a sub RCA connection.

 Be sure to check the owner’s manual that came with the subwoofer about connecting to both LFE in and speaker wire inputs.
-With some older subwoofers, this was listed as "optional" and it's fine to connect to both; however with most subs today, this is not recommended, as it may damage the sub electronics.
+With some older subwoofers, this was listed as "optional", and it's fine to connect to both.
+However with most subs today, this is not recommended, as it may damage the sub electronics.
 So double-check the manual or contact our tech support department to clarify any questions regarding Klipsch subs.
 If you would like assistance on contacting us, please see our article - How to Submit.

 In the end, it comes down to what sounds best to you, given your equipment and your individual tastes.
 It takes some time and experimentation, but a good and balanced subwoofer signal is well worth the extra effort.

 Please sign in to leave a comment.